 The PSD continues to proactively promote the importance of professional standards and ethical culture within the organisation.
 Detailed inputs are provided to all new starters within the organisation including updated content on Abuse of Position for a Sexual Purpose.
-What have the PCC and OPCC done?

 - The ACC assured us that while ethnic minority representation remained below current census data, significant improvements had been seen since the start of Operation Uplift when only 2.2% of Gwent Police officers were known to be from an ethnic minority background.